 \section{Introduction}

-Lying at the core of machine learning research, representation learning is one of the most important problems in our data-driven world.
-Through the recent decades the performance of a task has been largely driven by an appropriately encoded (crafted or learned) representation of an input \cite{Kingma2014}.
-Furthermore, data, and especially scientific or image data, is often overly redundant and, given it is composed of dependent signals, it could be meaningfully described with a compressed representation.
-Additionally, the interpretability of the factorised representations plays an important role especially in scientific data.
-Finally, unlike the standard benchmark data in machine learning, real-life or scientific scenarios are often open problems with no existing annotations or ground truth.
-The development of such methods for interpretable, factorised representations of data without supervision is therefore crucial to future scientific discoveries.
+Lying at the core of machine learning research, representation learning is one of the most paramount challenges in our data-driven world.
+In particular, scientific or image data is often overly redundant and can be meaningfully described using a lower-dimensional representation which captures the salient features of the dataset.
+The performance of any downstream task, such as clustering or classification has been largely driven by an appropriately encoded (learned) representation of input data \cite{Kingma2014}.
+In real-life or scientific scenarios obtaining ground truth annotations is often costly, laborious or otherwise challenging due to a lack of information.
+The development of new methods for interpretable, factorized representations of data without direct supervision is therefore crucial to future scientific discoveries.

-Many visual recognition, detection, or classification tasks have benefited from disentangled $\beta$-VAE \cite{Higgins2017} representations in the recent years.
-However, despite significant developments \cite{Bepler2019explicitly, Ziatdinov2021}, learning continuous latent representations that capture translation and rotation along with object semantics remains an open problem to this date.
-In addition, as such representations were designed to be completely data-agnostic, the approach makes no assumptions about the data resulting in little control over the learned semantics.
-In certain domains, however, such as visual tasks, common characteristics, such as objects' affinity or similarity, could aid the process of representation learning \cite{neuro, neuro2}.

-We illustrate the problem on an open scientific challenge: the identification of molecules in volumetric cryogenic Electron Tomography (cryo-ET) image data.
-Cryo-ET is an emerging high resolution imaging technique that has the potential to revolutionize our understanding of molecular and cellular biology.
-Although powerful in their own right, structures of isolated and purified proteins convey little to no information on spatial distribution and interactions between the cellular systems in their native environments.
-Cryo-ET is uniquely capable of 3D \textit{in situ} imaging, spanning molecular to cellular scales.
-The main promise of cryo-ET is to deliver such spatial mapping of a cellular landscape \cite{tomo}, otherwise known as visual proteomics \cite{proteo, proteomics}.
+Variational autoencoders \cite{Kingma2014}, such as {\bvae} \cite{Higgins2017} have advanced various visual recognition tasks, by learning compact low-dimensional representations of the distribution of the data.
+The assumption is that these methods can uncover the key generative factors of the data which encode semantic context.
+However, learning continuous latent representations in volumetric image data that separate translation, rotation, and object semantics, remains a challenge.
+Despite significant developments, such representations lack control over learned semantics due to their data-agnostic nature \cite{Bepler2019explicitly,locatello2019,Ziatdinov2021}.
+By introducing domain-appropriate inductive biases in the model or data, through prior knowledge, it is feasible to learn useful scientific models from a corpus of data \cite{Soelistyo_2024_CVPR}.
+In domains like visual tasks, leveraging common characteristics such as object affinity could enhance representation learning \cite{neuro,neuro2}.